BIOS3010/Module-13-RNAseq/exercises/Exercise1.md

 ## 13.1.1.
 Logging in to the external server
-Using your terminal, log in to either `itf-appn-test01.hpc.uio.no` (group 1-5 do this) or `itf-appn-test02.hpc.uio.no` (group 6-10).
+Using your terminal, log in to `bioint02.hpc.uio.no`.
 If you have forgotten how to do this, refer back to [Module 10](https://github.com/BIOS3010/Module-10-HTS/blob/main/00-Get_started.md#logging-on-to-the-server).

 ```diff
 !
 In your home directory, make a directory called `RNAseq`